Protecting Your Intellectual Property on Amazon and FB Marketplace

 To address these rising concerns, Amazon recently launched Brand Registry 2.0 to aid trademarks owners in their efforts to monitor infringing uses of their trademarks and copyrighted content sold and promoted on its site.
 Once a trademark registration has been received, the brand owner may enroll in the Brand Registry program.
 Enrollees are afforded a number of benefits such as access to text and image search tools to assist in identifying and removing listings found to be infringing or counterfeit.
 In addition, suspensions of seller accounts are likely to be more prompt.

 Likewise, the Commerce and Ads IP Tool provided by Facebook assists trademark owners in policing the misuse of their marks in Facebook advertisements.
-The Facebook tool allows registered user the ability to detect infringing uses of their registered trademarks and other intellectual property across marketplace listings and other Facebook ads.
+The Facebook tool allows registered users the ability to detect infringing uses of their registered trademarks and other intellectual property across marketplace listings and other Facebook ads.
 The tool is not only limited to ads that may show up in the trademark owner’s news feed or within the owner’s local geographic region, but Facebook-wide.

 Unfortunately, neither platform is without its limitations.
 Both platforms restrict program participation to trademark owners of registered trademarks, completely disregarding any common law trademark rights that might exist.
 In addition, Facebook further limits IP enforcement rights to word marks only.